Zj12248/SC1015_Project/README.md

 - approximately 93% accuracy, with 95% True Positive Rate, thus is a good predictor of suicide risk
 - GDP per capita have extremely weak linear correlation values with suicide rates(contrary to instinctual belief), however random forest model does list it as the most important feature
 - We have to focus on helping Europeans, Males, and older people as they are of highest suicide risk.
+- Hyperparmeters matters - XGBoost is a highly regarded algorithm, should not have performed worse than random forest if hyperparmeter tuning was performed.

 ## What did we learn from this project
 - one hot encoding, min-max scaling